par7133/par7133/README.md

 You are welcome to contact me at the wechat id: par7133_wechat and check out the same code repo on https://code.5mode.com.

 I invite any of my friends from China and not to mirror Homomm http://homomm.5mode-foss.eu in favor of all, thx a lot.
-In case you have any difficulty to access Homomm please contact me directly.
+In case you have any difficulty to access Homomm please contact me at <a href="mailto:info@5mode.com">info@5mode.com</a>.

 And I invite you to check out http://avatarfree.5mode-foss.eu to own your social presence.